Moddable-OpenSource/moddable/documentation/devices/qca4020/README.md

 	cd $MODDABLE/build/devices/qca4020/xsProj/build/gcc
 	sh flash_openocd.sh

 > Note: the flash tool starts **openocd** and leaves it running.
-This is good as we will need it running later for gdb.
+This is helpful as we will need it running later for gdb.

 ### Debugging